hameedorefai/Files-Filter-And-Keywords-Generator-App/README.md

 https://github.com/user-attachments/assets/1e143f7c-ac3b-475f-87e7-88f0606a62a3

-- **frmManageKeywords:** Manage keywords for a specific course, with the ability to add and delete keywords.
+- **frmManageKeywords:** Manage keywords for a specific course, with the ability to generate, add and delete keywords.

 https://github.com/user-attachments/assets/ce447a7e-656b-463e-bf18-d8d1b78b71c5